kdt111/lua_w/README.md

 	- a custom `instanceof` function that allows to check in `Lua` if a varaible is some specific bound type
 	- Type safe retrieval of pointers to bound types from `Lua`

 ...
-And maybe something more in the future
+And all of this (and maybe something more in the future) in just about 1000 lines of code

 ## Usage
 - To use the libray simply include the header `lua_w.h` to your files (aside from `Lua` the only used dependencies are the standard library)